 CDs for sale.

-gives illustrated talks on the life and music of his once famous grandfather.
+gives illustrated talks to societies about the life and music of his

 Adrian Lucas, chairman